 I’d never been to Camelback Ranch before today, so I arrived at the ballpark an hour before the first pitch.
 That turned out to be a nice move.
 During the last 30 minutes leading up to the first pitch, I struck up a conversation with the only person that was seated anywhere near me.
-I didn’t know it at the time, but that person was former San Francisco Giants pitcher and the current pitching coach for the Altoona Curve minor league team in the Pittsburgh Pirates system, Bryan Hickerson.
+I didn’t know it at the time, but that person was former San Francisco Giants pitcher Byran Hickerson.
+Byran is the current pitching coach for the Altoona Curve minor league team in the Pittsburgh Pirates system.

 in today’s ballgame, Peoria trailed Glendale 3-1 when they came to bat in the top of the sixth.
 Peoria scored 3 times in the sixth to take a 4-3 lead, and neither team scored again.
 The Peoria Javelinas defeated the Glendale Desert Dogs by a final score of 4-3.
 The game’s duration was a mere 2 hours and 27 minutes.
 Box Score